CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly communicates what the skill does (write documentation fixes with formatting, self-review, and commits) and when to use it (after research identifies what to change).
-The trigger phrases are natural and realistic.
-The main weakness is that some trigger terms like 'make the changes' are generic enough to potentially conflict with non-documentation fix skills.
+This is a strong description that clearly communicates the skill's purpose, workflow steps, and when to use it.
+The inclusion of example trigger phrases is excellent.
+The main weakness is that some trigger terms ('make the changes', 'implement the fix') are generic enough to potentially conflict with non-documentation fix skills.

 DimensionReasoningScore